 Only three downtown blocks separate the two bells.
-One is displayed outdoors in the sunshine; one is sequestered deep inside one of the most fortress-like buildings in Fort Worth.
+One bell is displayed outdoors in the sunshine; one bell is sequestered deep inside one of the most fortress-like buildings in Fort Worth.

 Both bells are heavy with history.

 Behold one of the oldest relics of Fort Worth.
-Lawrence Steele bought this bell—cast in London in 1782—for Fort Worth’s first hotel, which he opened in 1856 on the public square at Belknap and Main streets.
+Lawrence Steel bought this bell—cast in London in 1782—for Fort Worth’s first hotel, which he opened in 1856 on the public square.
 He originally rang the bell to announce meal times for guests.
 But the bell came to have other uses in a frontier town.
 Fort Worth pioneer J. C. Terrell wrote of the bell: “It rang out the old year and rang in the new.
 It sounded the fire alarm, called to divine service, rang out merrily for weddings, and tolled dirges for the dead.”

-Three blocks away, this three thousand-pound bronze bell is on display at the central fire station (Hedrick, 1930).
+Three blocks away, this one-ton bronze bell is on display at the central fire station (Hedrick, 1930).
 When the city administration of Mayor John Peter Smith bought the bell for $700 in 1882, it was the largest fire bell in the state.
-From 1883 until 1912 it was rung in towers at two previous fire stations.
+(The fire department was staffed by volunteers until 1893.)
+From 1883 until 1912 the bell was rung in towers at two previous fire stations.

 The bell’s first home was the 1883 wooden central fire station at 1206 Main Street.